 Please assume that we will request your logs and a sample, if your issue is to do with building a project or an in-game issue, and include these when filing the issue - as we will want to get your issue fixed and a new release out asap.

-Please also be aware we need a .yyz export of your sample project, not simply the .yyp project structure file on its own.
-Use File > Export (Windows) or GameMaker Studio 2 > Export (Mac) to generate this .yyz.
+Please also be aware we need a .yyz export of your sample project, not simply the .yyp "project structure" file on its own.
+Use File > Export (Windows) or GameMaker Studio 2 > Export (Mac) to generate a .yyz before making your ticket.

 You need to opt out and then (optionally) install a "Stable" release over the top of your GMS2 install to finalise the process.